twilio/workshop/docs/browser.rst

 Using Twilio Client
 -------------------

-Using Twilio Client, we can be hooked into the full power of the Twilio API from your Web Browser.
+Using Twilio Client, we can hook in to the full power of the Twilio API from your Web Browser.
 This includes the ability to make and receive phone calls, opening up the world of telephony to your dynamic web applications.